rhao22/Getting-and-Cleaning-Data/CodeBook.md

-#The 2 first coclumns : subject  and activity :show the subject number and the activity (s)he was doing
+--The 2 first coclumns : subject  and activity :show the subject number and the activity (s)he was doing

-#The other columns show the mean of the different means and standard deviation given in the data set:
+--The other columns show the mean of the different means and standard deviation given in the data set:

  - tBodyAcc-mean()-X